Step-by-Step Home Renovation Checklist

 3. Plan site access.
 How will your construction team access the space they’ll be renovating?
 More importantly, how will the large machinery and construction tools necessary for the project enter your property?
 Will you need to remove a fence or widen a doorway?
 It’s important to garner more information about these tools from your contractor and how these tools will be directly applied to your renovation project.

 4. Do any demolition work.
 Your trade contractors should have the manpower and the correct tools when carrying out demolition work, such as removing old cabinetry, tearing down walls, or opening up new windows or doorways.

 You should plan to have contractors remove any bulk waste, things like walls, ceiling beams, floors, large cabinets, and counters, etc. Most contractors will include disposal in their process and price, so consult with them on how their process works.

 5. Relocate any drains or plumbing.
 You might need to do drain or plumbing relocation if you’re moving your sink, toilet, or tub or adding any new ones.
-This is also necessary if you are adding or renovating your utility area.
+This is also necessary if you are adding or renovating your laundry area.
 Rest assured that you don’t have to walk through this step alone when you hire a full-service remodeling company.

 6. Major renovations.
 The next step in your home renovation checklist is the big stuff: adding the structure of the new addition, moving the walls and doorways, installing the windows, and putting in large items like islands, vanities, cabinets, and more.
 You’ll want to clearly communicate with your contractor during this step as the